Plagiarism policy

 Any adjustments applied to images must be minimal, applied uniformly where appropriate, and must not alter the scientific meaning of the image.

-Screening and Investigation
+Screening & Investigation

-All submitted manuscripts may be screened using plagiarism-detection software such as Turnitin.
 Similarity reports are assessed manually by the editorial team in accordance with accepted editorial and ethical standards, including COPE guidance where relevant.

 If plagiarism, data fabrication, falsification, or inappropriate image manipulation is suspected during the review or editorial process, the manuscript may be placed on hold, returned for clarification, or rejected.

-If misconduct is identified after publication, the journal may issue a correction, expression of concern, or retraction, depending on the seriousness of the case.
-The journal may also notify the authors’ institutions, funding bodies, or other relevant authorities when appropriate.
+The journal may also notify authors’ institutions, funding bodies, or other relevant authorities when appropriate.

 Editorial Action

-Authors submitting to Plant Science Horizons are expected to adhere to the highest standards of research integrity and ethical publishing.
+Authors submitting to Plant Science Horizons (PSH) are expected to adhere to the highest standards of research integrity, ethical conduct, transparency, originality, and responsible scientific publishing.
+The journal remains committed to safeguarding the credibility and integrity of the scholarly record.